About the Research Awards

 In each category we distinguish one prize: Award Winner.

-Winners are invited by the IPMA to present their research at the annual IPMA Research Conference, where they are also honoured.
+Winners are invited by the IPMA to present their research at the annual IPMA Research Conference, where they are also honored.

 In the evaluation the jury considers the research results as well as the research process.
 The evaluation criteria are: